Medically reviewed on Feb 12, 2019

 Respiratory: Nasopharyngitis (children 5%), bronchitis (children 3%), sinusitis (children 3%)

-<1% (Limited to important or life-threatening): Atrioventricular block (first degree), bundle branch block (right), dysuria, hematuria, hypersensitivity (multiorgan), iron-deficiency anemia, lymphadenopathy, nephrolithiasis, neutropenia, nocturia, polyuria, Stevens-Johnson syndrome, suicidal ideation, thrombocytopenia, urinary incontinence
+<1%, postmarketing, and/or case reports: Atrioventricular block (first degree), bundle branch block (right), dysuria, hematuria, hypersensitivity (multiorgan), iron-deficiency anemia, lymphadenopathy, nephrolithiasis, neutropenia, nocturia, polyuria, Stevens-Johnson syndrome, suicidal ideation, thrombocytopenia, urinary incontinence

 Concerns related to adverse effects:

 • Altered cardiac conduction: Has been associated with shortening of the QT interval.
 Use caution in patients receiving concurrent medications that shorten the QT interval.
 Contraindicated in patients with familial short-QT syndrome.
-Canadian labeling also contraindicates use in patients with a family history of short QT syndrome or presence or history of short QT interval.

 • CNS effects: Use has been associated with CNS-related adverse events, most significant of these were cognitive symptoms (including somnolence or fatigue) and coordination abnormalities (including ataxia, dizziness, and gait disturbances).
-Caution patients about performing tasks which require mental alertness (eg, operating machinery or driving).
+Caution patients about performing tasks that require mental alertness (eg, operating machinery or driving).

 • Multiorgan hypersensitivity reactions: Potentially serious, sometimes fatal, multiorgan hypersensitivity reactions (also known as drug reaction with eosinophilia and systemic symptoms [DRESS]) have been reported.
 Monitor for signs and symptoms (eg, fever, rash, lymphadenopathy, eosinophilia) in association with other organ system involvement (eg, hepatitis, nephritis, hematological abnormalities, myocarditis, myositis).
 Evaluate immediately if signs or symptoms are present.
 Discontinuation and conversion to alternate therapy may be required.